SAP-samples/cap-local-development-workshop/exercises/01/README.md

 👉 Move to the terminal where the CAP server is running and hit Enter, which will cause it to restart.

-As we'll see directly in a moment, the default mode for the use of SQLite, with no explicit configuration, is in-memory (see [footnote 2](#footnote-2)).
-Consequently deployment of the initial data to the in-memory SQLite database is redone:
+As the default mode for the use of SQLite, with no explicit configuration, is in-memory (see [footnote 2](#footnote-2)), deployment of the initial data to the in-memory SQLite database is redone:

 ```log
 [cds] - connect to db > sqlite { url: ':memory:' }